 CONSENT-Consent is an explicitly communicated, mutual agreement in which all parties are capable of making a decision.
 Consent is the voluntary, informed, and freely given agreement to participate in agreed-upon sexual acts.
 Consent can be given by words or actions, as long as those words or actions create mutually understood clear permission regarding agreement to engage in the sexual activity.
 Consent cannot be obtained through physical force, intimidation, or coercion; where there is a reasonable belief of the threat of force; by taking advantage of another person's mental or physical incapacitation; or any other factor that would compromise someone's ability to exercise their own free will to choose whether to have sexual contact.

-In evaluating whether consent has been freely sought or given, the University will consider the presence of any force, threat of force, or coercion; whether the Complainant had the capacity to and/or actions) between the parties would be interpreted by a reasonable person (under similar circumstances and with similar identities) as an agreement to engage in a particular sexual act.
+In evaluating whether consent has been freely sought or given, the University will consider the presence of any force, threat of force, or coercion; whether the Complainant had the capacity to give consent; and, whether the communication (through words and/or actions) between the parties would be interpreted by a reasonable person (under similar circumstances and with similar identities) as an agreement to engage in a particular sexual act.
+The following further clarifies the meaning of consent: